 - Victor Gerald Yarnold was born on 26th March 1891 and baptised on 15th April 1891.
 The 1915 newspapers show that Victor was involved in WWI but we know nothing about his army career.
 In September 1926 he married Kate Isidora Woodcock the head mistress of the Infants’ Department of the Council School whom Pam Lewis remembered as being “a nice kind lady.”
 Kate was born 20th February 1895.
 The couple were married in Hyde, where Kate’s mother, a widow, was living.
 They returned to live in Thornbury after their marriage.
 Victor took over the family watchmaking business after his father’s death, although it seems to have traded as William Yarnold until about 1935.
 After this period the Trade Directories show only Victor Yarnold.
 The special register compiled in 1939 in preparation for the war shows that Kate’s mother, Emma J Woodcock was still living with them.
 She was born on 23rd January 1864.
 The register notes that Kate worked as a clerk and during the war was involved with Food Control.
 Victor worked as a special constable.

 - In 1946 and 1950 Electoral Rolls Victor and Kate were living at a house they called Caerwent in the High Street.
-By 1954 their address was 7 High Street and in 1958 it was 16 High Street.
+We know from the 1954 electoral register when George D and Margaret Le May were living at ‘Caerwent, 16 High Street’ that the Yarnolds had named their house after their mother’s birthplace.
+By 1954 Victor and Kate’s address was 7 High Street and in 1958 it was 16 High Street.
 They did not appear in the Electoral Rolls of 1961.
 In 1981 Victor died in the Okehampton area.
 Kate died in the Barnstaple area in 1983.

 - Florence Ella Yarnold was born March 15th 1893 and baptised on May 3rd 1893.
 She died on 17th March 1898.